-PURPOSE OF FORM: This form is used to request AIA Executive Board approval to cancel a program which could have a bearing on a regional or state play-off.
-(See Article 11, Section 11.4, Paragraph 11.4.4).
+PURPOSE OF FORM: This form is used to obtain cancellation consent from a school with which a contest has been scheduled that could have a bearing on a regional or state play-off.
+(See Article 11, Section 4, Paragraph 1).